 Betty Carroll Fuller

-My drawings tend to reflect what I think about: family dynamics, conversations, the dichotomy of strength and tenderness.
+The drawings tend to reflect what I think about: family dynamics, conversations, the dichotomy of strength and tenderness.
+Seeking balance amid uncertainty.

 “What makes a painting work or not work is something I don’t understand: its the mystical aspect of painting which is part of its power”